 Nicola has a particular interest in the use of film to develop literacy and has gained Lead Practitioner status with the British Film Institute.
 In addition, she regularly consults on projects with the BBC.

 In 2009, Nicola was awarded NPQH and in 2010 became an accredited Local Consultant for Improvement in Stronger Management Systems and Support for Writing.
-Nicola specialises in phonics, reading development, improving writing, boys' writing and is a Moderator for KS1 and KS2.
+In 2012, Nicola was appointed by DFE for leading phonics in Lancashire with an outstanding accreditation.
+She also specialises in reading development, improving writing, boys' writing and is the Lancashire Lead Moderator for KS1 and KS2.

 Nicola was appointed to the Senior Consultant role in October 2017.